This calm summer night in 1981, Joshua Tree National Monument looked more beautiful than ever.

 And the second thing he noticed was that the body wasn't human.
 One of its six boneless arms still moved, the multitude of foot-long tentacles at its end slithering in calmed waves.

 Then it stopped.
 The arm fell silently to the creature's side, and the flowing patterns of light on its body ebbed and vanished.
-A box clamped to the middle of its body, which Jeff just noticed, was now being pushed up by the eight metal fingers that used to hold it in place.
+Now Jeff could see a box clamped to the middle of the body by eight metal fingers, four on each side.
+Immediately, the metal fingers let go of the creature and spread apart, pushing the box slightly upward.

 "This has to be some perverted dream," Jeff said to himself.
-He reached out his hand and felt the body of the creature carefully.
+He reached out and gingerly felt the body of the creature.
 It was definitely there, and was still warm, despite the aura of death surrounding it.
 "No," he realized, "I'm not dreaming."

 Along with the box, Jeff noticed the alien was wearing a loaded belt (around what was presumably its waist) containing two removable items.
 One of the items was a foot-long rod with a rectangular handle at one end; the other a disk with a grill on one side.
 It was obvious to him: the rod was its ray gun, and the disk was its walkie-talkie!

 Well, maybe he had it backwards, or maybe those weren't what they were at all.
-But he was sure now that the alien creature he was marvelling over came from a technology at least as advanced as his own.
+But he was sure now that wherever this alien creature had come from, it posessed technology at least as advanced as humanity's own.

 The box still intrigued him, especially since it bore a pale pink button and a small metal protector hood.
 But what was he thinking?!
 He had to do something with this alien; if this was the first contact between the human race and an extraterrestrial intelligence, he had to make someone stand up and take notice.
 This wasn't the most dramatic first contact he'd dreamed of, but it was the first contact, and that at least counted for something.